 The Society for Psychological Anthropology solicits entries for the Richard G. Condon Prize for the best student essay in psychological anthropology.
 The winner will be awarded $500 and one year’s free membership in the Society for Psychological Anthropology.
 The winning essay will be published in Ethos after working with the Editor for final preparation of the manuscript.

 The prize is named for the late Richard G. Condon, whose work included the study of adolescence, family, and change among the Canadian Inuit.
 Psychological anthropology is defined broadly to include interrelationships among psychological, social and cultural phenomena.
 Essays will be judged on their relevance to psychological anthropology, organization and clarity, and their theoretical and methodological strengths.
+The author must be an undergraduate or graduate student on July 16, 2018, but the author need not be a current member of the Society for Psychological Anthropology.
 The winner will be recognized at the SPA Business Meeting at the Annual Meeting of the American Anthropological Association.

 Papers submitted for consideration must follow these guidelines:

-Please direct any questions to Dr. Harold Odden at [email protected].
+Please direct any questions to Dr. Cameron Hay at [email protected]

 All award and selection committees abide by the SPA’s Conflict of Interest Statement and Recusal Policy.